 Bowfishing is a fun hobby that combines two great things: fishing and archery.
 As the weather warms up, lots of people are looking for ways to get outside and enjoy the outdoors, and interest in bowfishing has surged as a result.
 Add in the continued efforts to control invasive fish species, and the bowfishing world is on track to experience a popularity explosion.

-But before you get out on the water and start shooting, you must become familiar with the local and state laws regarding bowfishing.
+But before you get out on the water and start shooting, you'll need the right bowfishing gear.
+You should also become familiar with local and state laws about bowfishing.
 Bowfishing is legal in many states for non-game fish species.